therewasaguy/p5-music-viz/README.md

 # Visualizing Music with p5.js

-Our perception of music defies technology.
-Music triggers our emotions, and evokes the full range of our senses.
-Take the artist Kandinsky, who associated musical qualities with particular colors and shapes.
-Meanwhile, a computer processes music as numbers and data which can be incredibly powerful.
-How can we map this data onto meaningful visuals that enhance our experience of music?

 This session is for anyone who would like to explore music, visuals and creative coding for the web.
 We'll demonstrate types of data we can get from digital signal processing using interactive sketches in p5.js and the p5.sound library that builds upon the Web Audio API.

-We'll focus on Amplitude, Frequency Spectrum, and maybe some DIY Beat Detection.
-We'll share ideas and collaborate in the creation of online music visualizations.
+Part 1: Signal Processing
+- amplitude
+- frequency
+- peak detection
+- pitch detection / autocorrelation

+How can we map this data onto meaningful visuals that enhance our experience of music?

+Part 2: Musical Timing
+- sync music to timestamped lyrics
+- pre-analyze file with the Echo Nest API, and visualize the result

 ### Libraries
 Participants may use whatever tools they wish, but the demos in this repo use the following libraries: